deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ## Severity

-The severity of the attack vector depends on the contract that is built on top of Layer Zero.
+The severity of the attack vector depends on the contract that is built on top of LayerZero.
 If the contract is an OFT, the severity is high as the attacker can steal any amount of tokens.

 The severity is comparable to an upgradeable token contract, as the upgrade can include stealing funds and minting unbacked tokens.
-However, compared to a non-upgradeable token with fixed supply, introducing Layer Zero integration increases the risk of exploitation through centralization.
+However, compared to a non-upgradeable token with fixed supply, introducing LayerZero integration increases the risk of exploitation through centralization.

 ## Mitigation